 Outlines display the contents of your document; particularly useful for PDF reading.
 This section will, of course, be empty if your document doesn’t have an outline.
 You can also create an outline for your PDFs and notes in GoodNotes.

 Each page thumbnail has a down-facing arrow with editing options for individual pages.
 You can:

-- Add the page to the outline
+- Add Page to Outline

 You can search your notes in the workspace.
 GoodNotes searches through your handwritten notes, PDF, text and scans (if scanned in the app).
 The bookmark icon lets you bookmark favourite pages.
 When it is red, that page is bookmarked.

 The export icon lets you export the current page or all pages.
 You can export specific pages out of GoodNotes as well.
-It is also the icon with settings for your presentation mode and for printing your notes (for when you are required to submit physical paperwork).
+It is also the icon with settings for your presentation mode and for printing your notes (for example, when you are required to submit physical paperwork).

-- Add images from Photos.
+- Add Image from Photos.

-- Add photos from the iPad camera
+- Take Photo using the iPad camera

 - Import documents from Files.